-As this route tries to remain as true to the original pilgrimage route as possible, you will not only walk on trails and unpaved roads but also on asphalt part of the way.
-The ‘traditional’ walk is alongside some busy main roads, which is why we give other suggestions (especially near Rome).
+This route follows sections of the original Via Francigena pilgrimage route, you will not only walk on trails and unpaved roads but also on asphalt part of the way.
+The ‘traditional’ walk is alongside some busy main roads, where possible we have attempted to re-route them.
 Please take care when walking along roads and always be mindful of other road users.
 Pavements or paths should be used if provided and walk on the right-hand side of the road if there is no pavement or path.
 This way you can see oncoming traffic.

 Italy is known to have long, hot summers with July and August being the hottest months.
 At that time of year, the temperatures can rise into the 30 degree Celsius during the day.
 Always make sure to stay hydrated and carry plenty of water.
-It is also advised to wear skin protecting clothing and use sun cream/screen.
+It is also advised to wear skin-protecting clothing and use sun cream/screen.
 We recommend you inquire about the day’s forecasted weather before setting out on your walks.
-A useful website for climate information specific to towns and countries is www.weather2travel.com or www.yr.no
+A useful website for climate information specific to towns and countries is www.yr.no.

 This depends on the time of year you are walking; if traveling in the spring or autumn it can be cool in the morning, but it soon heats up in the late morning and afternoon so make sure and bring some layers with you.
 During the summer months, the area can be prone to afternoon thunderstorms, so waterproofs are also essential in case of heavy showers.
 In the heat of the day, sun cream is essential and a sunhat is highly recommended.
 Otherwise normal hiking gear in a ~25-liter rucksack will suit.
 Either sturdy walking shoes or light hiking boots are suitable.
 Other essential items are water, enough food and snacks to last between supply points, blister treatment, first aid kit and insect repellent.